z619850002/DepthEstimation-SGM/README.md

 It's worth mentioning that we adopted an old version of the library, so please use "git reset" to convert the head to to "a621ff2".

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **We use 3.4.1, but it should also work for other version at least 3.0**.
+Remember to install the gpu version of the library.

 ## Eigen3
 Download and install instructions can be found at: http://eigen.tuxfamily.org.